Your Credit Score

 Freezing your credit files has no impact whatsoever on your existing lines of credit, such as credit cards.
 You can continue to use them as you regularly would even when your credit is frozen.

-Freezes have been available for free to victims of identity theft for some years, but recently all three of the major credit bureaus adopted new rules that now allow non-victims to have access to credit freezes as well for a small fee ($3 - $10/ea).
+Freezes have been available for free to victims of identity theft for some years, but recently all three of the major credit bureaus adopted new rules that now allow non-victims to have access to credit freezes as well, for a small fee ($3 - $10/ea).
+This fee may soon be eliminated, and credit freezes will be free of cost, if the US Senate passes the proposed banking bill in late May 2018.

 Source: edited from original by Clark Howard 12.4.17 Credit Freeze Guide: The best way to protect yourself against identity theft